PauloVivar/core-gad-frontend/.gitlab/issue_templates/Bug.md

 (Da el resumen del issue)

+Steps to reproduce

 (Indica los pasos para reproducir el bug)

-What is the current Behavior?
+What is the current behavior?

 What is the spected behavior?